-First Things First is one of the critical partners in creating a family-centered, comprehensive, collaborative and high-quality early childhood system that supports the development, health and early education of all Arizona’s children birth through age 5.
+First Things First is an essential leader and partner in creating a family-centered, equitable, high-quality early childhood system that supports the development, well-being, health and education of all Arizona’s children, birth to age 5.

 All Arizona’s children are ready to succeed in school and in life.

 - Arizona’s children, birth to age 5, and their families are our central focus.
 We provide the best opportunities to prepare Arizona’s children for success in school and life, while ensuring each child’s well-being.

 - Equity-Focused – We acknowledge, address and work to solve the unique challenges facing many children and their families.

 - Innovative and Continuously Improving – We are flexible and open and do what is best for children and their families.

 - Accountable – We demonstrate that our work truly improves the lives of children and their families.

 - Strong Stewards – We demonstrate transparency and sound financial management of public and private funds and we advocate for additional investments in early childhood development and health to address unmet needs.

 - Diverse and Inclusive – Our partners, regional council members, staff and Board are essential to the equitable delivery of the mission.
 We are inclusive and strive to reflect the diversity of our state.
 We treat everyone with dignity and respect.

 - Collaborative and Cooperative – The success of our work depends on others and we maintain a diverse, inclusive and equitable culture of strong collaboration and cooperation both internally and externally.